History

 Nationally recognised as one of the finest public collections in Australia, Newcastle Art Gallery holds over 7,000 works of art and the quality and breadth of its collection makes it a significant cultural asset for the city.

-Led by director Andrew Ferguson, a purpose-built Gallery was constructed in the mid-1970s and officially opened by Her Majesty Queen Elizabeth II on Friday 11 March 1977.
-Proudly, Newcastle Art Gallery is Australia's first purpose built regional Gallery.
+The Gallery was constructed in the mid-1970s and officially opened by Her Majesty Queen Elizabeth II on Friday 11 March 1977.
+Proudly, Newcastle Art Gallery is Australia's first purpose built modern regional Gallery.
 Applauded as a model for medium-sized galleries, it has an innovative floor plan and hanging system.
 Further, the building is also an important example of early 1970s architecture with its geometric forms and brutalist aesthetic.
 Newcastle City Council's architect Brian Pile was the designer of the present-day brutalist building.

 The collection reflects the history of Newcastle as the eighth largest city in Australia.
 Established in 1804 as a penal settlement, and the earliest works in the Gallery's collection are by convict artists.
 Joseph Lycett's paintings of early Newcastle, or Coal River as it was known in the early nineteenth century, give central prominence to Nobbys headland, the quintessential feature of Newcastle harbour.
 Lycett's early views of Newcastle also document the Indigenous inhabitants of the region, namely the Awabakal and Worimi people, whose lands spread north of the Hunter River and south to encompass Lake Macquarie.
 You can find more information about the collection in the Collection pages.